Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Filter the Activity log to view the Data Access category.
 Filter the Resource type to Service Account.
 - [ ] Filter the Activity log to view the Data Access category.
 Filter the Resource type to Google Project.

+To verify that a Google Cloud Platform service account was created at a particular time, you should follow these steps:

+- **[1] Filter the Activity log to view the Configuration category.
+Filter the Resource type to Service Account.**

+Here’s why this option is correct:

+- **Configuration Category:** The Configuration category in the Google Cloud Console Activity logs includes events related to creating, updating, and deleting resources like service accounts.

+- **Resource Type to Service Account:** By filtering the Activity log to show events related specifically to the Service Account resource type, you can narrow down the logs to those directly related to the creation of service accounts.

+- **Verification:** This approach allows you to see when the service account was created, providing details such as the timestamp of the creation event and any associated metadata.

+The other options are less appropriate for verifying the creation time of a service account:

+- **Option 2:** Filtering the Activity log for Google Project in the Configuration category doesn't specifically target service account creation events.

+- **Option 3:** The Data Access category typically includes events related to accessing data rather than creating service accounts.

+- **Option 4:** Filtering for Google Project in the Data Access category is unrelated to service account creation events.

+Therefore, **Option 1** is the correct and recommended approach to verify the creation time of a Google Cloud Platform service account.

 **[⬆ Back to Top](#table-of-contents)**

 ### You deployed an LDAP server on Compute Engine that is reachable via TLS through port 636 using UDP.
 You want to make sure it is reachable by clients over that port.
 What should you do?